s-block/fastapi-langgraph-server/SECURITY.md

 ## Deployment responsibility

-The package provides protocol routes but does not choose an authentication system, TLS termination, object-ownership policy, or per-client rate limiter.
-The standalone factory provides bounded request bodies and active runs; route-only installations must supply an equivalent request-size boundary.
+Deploy the routes behind TLS and connect `request_authorizer` to the application's authentication and object-ownership policy.
+Apply per-client rate limits at the application or proxy layer.
+The standalone factory provides request-body and active-run limits; pair route-only installations with the host application's request-size middleware.
 Review the README security section before exposing the API to untrusted clients.